pnotato/WikipediaFoundations/process.md

 # Other thoughts

 Hmm...
 It seems pretty interesting how a lot of paths lead to the same page.
 Maybe I could do another project (i. e. optimal path from one page to another with Djikstra's?)

+The Ancient Greek link keeps forcing the code in an infinite loop from Semiosis.
+Even after parsing with regex I can't get it to skip.
+So I've defined a special case to skip the link.

+# Layout

+data - CSVs
+- hyperlink_data.csv -> contains data from scraping the first hyperlink
+- api_data.csv -> contains the data by matching the data to the API.
+- logs:
+    - visited.txt -> contains visited pages, so that the API is not queried again on multiple runs.
+    - output.txt -> contains the run output from the scripts
+- .env